oritro76/test-weather-shopper/README.md

 docker compose up
 ```

+If any of the tests fails, user can see the HTML report from the browser by visiting http://localhost:9323/
 Also the tests can be run from the Github actions.
-Use the Manually Run Weather Shopper Tests.
+Use the Manually Run Weather Shopper Tests Github action.